psb/bucklescript.github.io/docs/build-advanced.md

 }
 ```

-`ocamlyacc` will generate the artifacts `test.ml` and `test.mli` in the same directory than `test.mly`.
+`ocamlyacc` will generate the artifacts `test.ml` and `test.mli` in the same directory as `test.mly`.

 **Note**: we highly recommend you to check in the generated files, since this cuts out dependencies like `ocamlyacc` for the end-users.

 When developing a project, `bsb` will track the dependencies between `test.ml` and `test.mly` properly.
 When released as a package, `bsb` will cut such dependency, so that users will only need the generated `test.ml`.
-To help test such behavior in development mode, users could set it manually:
+To help test such behavior in development mode, users can set it manually:

 ```json
 {